Saifkhan-rkp/TSF-Bank-Task1/README.md

 Home Page > All Customers > Select and View one Customer > Transfer Money > Select reciever > View All Customer > View Transfer History.

+## objective

+- To show tansaction and save all transaction that has been done

 ## Tech Stack